trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 └────────────────┴──────────────────────────────────────┴───────────────────────────────────────────────────────────────────────────────────────────────────────┴────────────┴────────────────┴────────────────────────────────┘
 ```

-11. Back to the web app, test the flow again :
+11. Back to the web app, test the flow again:

 1. Refresh the contract list.
 1. Mint 1 ticket.